About Casimir & Inanimate Objects

 There are entire books and courses of study devoted to this question.
 Needless to say, I can’t even begin to scrape the surface here.
 Assuming you’re already familiar with the color palette of pigment, acrylics mix well together.
 I usually mix up just as much as I need at a time.
 With a little patience, you should be able to achieve the color you’re striving for.
 Just remember acrylics tend to dry a bit darker than what they appear to be in liquid form.
 Best to try a test on some scrap paper first.

 First, make sure you have some tiny, clean brushes that come to a good point.
 Use only a small dab of paint on the brush.
 Beyond that, it takes practice, a steady hand, and luck.
 I often paint an eye poorly, then cover over with a new base coat, and try a second time.
 Also, for you right-handed folks, the right side of the face is usually more difficult to paint.
 (And vice-versa.)
 Don’t forget, to really make your figure’s eyes “pop,” paint them ever so slightly cross-eyed.
 (Unless you’re painting a “realistic” figure.)
 That will make the eyes appear focused.
 Plus, adding a tiny white dot as a highlight helps, too.
+Also, unless the figure is strictly a “flat” animated design, I often add some gloss over the eyes as a final step.

 Yes and no. Obviously, you’ll want to use spray primers, as explained above.
 I’ll sometimes apply spray paint to a large area that requires a single color.
 However, this can be tricky.
 It often requires masking off other parts of the figure.
 Also, most spray colors do not come in a matte or even semi-flat variety.
 Most are strictly available as glossy, and these rarely dry well on plastic.
 I’ve had some success using glossy sprays followed by Dullcote, but it’s fairly hit or miss.
 I usually just buckle down and paint the whole thing with a brush.
 Besides, mixing paint to match a spray color in case of mistakes is tough!